kasemir/org.csstudio.display.builder/Readme.md

 Similar to BOY, macros can be in the format `$(macro_name)` as well as `${macro_name}`.

-Macros are provided in the following order:
+In contrast to EDM and BOY, macros are simply defined and possibly re-defined in the following order:

   1. TODO Preferences
   2. OpenDisplayAction